 If you are looking for a laboratory research facility that is mobile, eco-friendly, and that you want design flexibility with, then a shipping container conversion could be the perfect solution.

 Our specialist design team is on hand to guide you through the design and manufacturing process until the minute that your new laboratory facility is delivered to the site.
-They use the latest CAD technology to not only ensure that the laboratory research facility is safe and effective to use, but also to give you accurate 3D images of how it will look and work.
+They use the latest CAD technology to not only ensure that the lab facility is safe and effective to use, but also to give you accurate 3D images of how it will look and work.